sbbi-unl/DeepmiRBP/README.md

 - **Scikit-learn**: v0.24.1
 - **TensorFlow**: v2.4.1
 - **Keras**: v2.4.3 (backend: TensorFlow v2.4.1)
-- **RNAshapes**: If you cannot download it, please use the provided RNAshapes in this GitHub repository.

 You can install these dependencies using pip:
 ```sh